protesilaos/my-website/_commentary/2023-01-10-jordan-peterson-291-hedonism.md

 even hedonism, it is narrow, impulsive, immature 2-year-old hedonism".
 This is exactly my thought, so I would suggest we don't call it "hedonism" at all and be honest about it at the outset.
-Which means that all the talks about hedonists being manic and impulsive was a straw argument and we just wasted our time giving too much value to the stupidity of "2-year-olds".
+Which means that all the talk about hedonists being manic and impulsive was a straw argument and we just wasted our time giving too much value to the stupidity of "2-year-olds".